 Ping Pong Vs Table Tennis

 There are lots of differences between ping pong and table tennis.
-Luckily for you, we have divided these all, to help you understand them in better detail.
+Luckily for you, we have divided these all, to help you understand these two sports in better detail.

 Points Per Match

-The number of points per match differs from ping pong to table tennis.
-According to the official table tennis regulations, a player needs to accumulate 11 points with a gap of at least two points to win a game.
+The number of points per match for ping pong and table tennis differs from each other.
+According to the official regulations set by International Table Tennis Federation, a player needs to accumulate 11 points with a gap of at least two points to win a game.

-This is different from the required amount of 15 points, which wins you a game in a ping pong match and even a score of 15-14 will result in a win.
+This is different from the required amount of 15 points, which wins you the game in ping pong matches, and a final score of 15-14 will be the winning score.
+If the score gets tied, it’s called sudden death, and the game continues until one player gets two points lead.

-Contrary to popular belief, ping pong also has a world championship, every year.
+Contrary to popular belief, ping pong also has a world championships and leagues, every year for serious players .
 We all know that the ITTF hosts the championship of table tennis, so it is a surprise to know that there is no difference in this particular point.

 Table tennis does not have flexible rules as it has a governing body that oversees the rules.
 On the other hand, ping pong has flexible rules, which can be changed if more and more people think it’s a good idea.

-Due to the difference in the equipment being used, the playing style of each game differs from the other.
-For instance, due to the sandpaper bat, the amount of spin being generated in ping pong is a lot lesser than in table tennis.
+Due to the difference in the ping pong and table tennis equipment being used, the playing styles differs from each other.
+For instance, due to the sandpaper paddle, the amount of spin being generated in ping pong doesn’t offer as much power as provided by table tennis.

-The same is the case for the speed and also variations being attempted on serve are fewer when compared to table tennis.
+The same is the case for the speed and also variations attempted by sandpaper paddles are fewer when compared ping pong to table tennis.

 Difference Between Ping Pong and Table Tennis